kaitlynbjerke/CPE322/lab3.md

 python3 cpu.py
 ---
 This original code did not work on my computer.
 I kept getting an error about needing the "psutil" library.
 After two hours of unsuccessfully trying to download the library, I decided to alter the original code to not require the psutil library.
 I input the code into ChatGPT, and went through many iterations until it output a working program.
-The function output the number of physical cores, the number of logical cores, and the percentage of the cpu being utilized.
+The function outputs the number of physical cores, the number of logical cores, and the percentage of the cpu being utilized.

 **cpu.py output:**
 ![cpu](https://github.com/kaitlynbjerke/Images/blob/main/lab3/cpu.png)